 Most of the men I encountered and became friends within the VA system were very poor, and older black men.
 It's a subculture I was completely unaware of, until this program.
 Many had spent a great deal of their lives incarcerated, and many were drug addicts.
 However, most of these men are very intelligent, and kinder than your average American citizen.

 In less than a year, three of these friends I acquired took their own lives.
 Their pain quite obviously was equal or greater than the pain I continue to experience due to being destroyed by my ex wife.
-I continue to miss these friends.
+I

 "I think the school staff were man-haters, and resented me because, as a doting father, I upset their prejudices.
 They thought incest was the only possible explanation for a father's love." by Dan Abshear

 (henrymakow.com) In January 2007, staff at my eight-year-old daughter's public school in Missouri interrogated her for an hour to determine if I had molested her.
 There was absolutely no reason for them to do this.